Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-Do note that the `authInfo` part is ignored, but cannot be omitted.
+Do note that the `authInfo` part is ignored, but cannot be omitted, since it is specified as mandatory by the EPP protocol in [RFC:5733].

 <a id="create-contact-response"></a>
 ##### create contact response